-Eagleshare.org is a website I created to raise awareness of Eagle Mountain City’s political and governmental corruption.
+Eagleshare.org is a website I created in 2013 to raise awareness of Eagle Mountain City’s political and governmental corruption.
 In the first year alone my friends and I uncovered enough scandals that voters overwhelmingly rejected the politicians that ran for re-election and even scared one into not even trying.
-The first big report, which covered the city’s utility scandal, prompted the Utah State Auditor’s Office to take a closer look at our city’s finances.
+The first big report, which covered the city’s utility scandal, even prompted the Utah State Auditor’s Office to take a closer look at our city’s finances.

 - Our utility rates were about 18 percent higher than the norm